paulmomtaz/paulmomtaz.github.io/_data-page/2021-01-26-token-offerings-research-database.md

 [TORD_V3_VariableDefinitions.xlsx](/files/TORD_v3_variabledefinitions.xlsx)

 Acknowledgements: Many colleagues have helped to contribute to the TORD, either by rectifying data entries or by providing additional data.
-I am particularly grateful to Alessandro Bitetto, Niclas Dombrowski, and Daniel Liebau.
+I am particularly grateful to Alessandro Bitetto, Niclas Dombrowski, Daniel Liebau, and Johannes Fuchs.